-Illuminations Activities from the National Council of Teachers of Mathematics (NCTM) contain Java applets identified by grade band to investigate various concepts within NCTM identified strands and Common Core Math Standards searchable by grade level.
+Illuminations Interactives from the National Council of Teachers of Mathematics (NCTM) contain virtual manipulatives and applets identified by grade band to investigate various concepts within NCTM identified strands and Common Core Math Standards searchable by grade level.
 Apps for mobile devices are also among interactives.

 Interactivate, which is a project of The Shodor Education Foundation, Inc., includes a set of interactive JAVA-based tools to support courseware in science and math.
 Activities are divided by grade-band (3-5, 6-8, 9-12, and undergraduate).
 Some activities allow students to keep score to monitor their progress, and are listed under assessments.
 Activities that use the tools support Common Core standards and you can search by standards to find specific resources addressing those.
 Browse by topic, audience, type (activity, lesson, discussion), or subject (number and operations, geometry, algebra, probability, statistics, modeling, discrete, and other).
 A math dictionary of terms used within the site is included.
 Interactivate has also aligned its activities to several textbook series (e.g., Connected Math, Math Thematics, Mathematics in Context, and MathScape).

 Interactive Mathematics promotes learning math while you play with it!
 Primarily for upper secondary and college level students; basic math includes algebra, complex numbers, statistics, logarithms, trigonometry, plane analytic geometry, and graphing.
 Calculus includes differentiation, integration, and higher topics in calculus.
 Lectures and full examples are provided.
 Site provides links to LiveMath plug-in, Scientific Notebook, and Flash.